 John Snaddon was a Fife Constabulary police officer who volunteered for the Commandos in 1942 joining a Police Intake to the Commando Depot (Commando Badic Training Centre) at Achnarry.
 Lance Corporal Snaddon, No.5 Commando 4 troop, was wounded in 1944 during operations in Burma.

-In 1939 William Stack was a Police Constable based at Central Police Station, Cheltenham.
-He volunteered for the Commandos in 1942 as part of the Police Intakes to the Commando Depot (Commando Basic Training Centre), Achnacarry.
-He was posted to 5 Troop after joining his commando unit.
+William Stack was a Police Constable in 1939 based at Central Police Station, Cheltenham.
+Volunteered for the Commandos 1942 and posted to the 2nd Police Intake to the Commando Depot (Commando Basic Training Centre), Achnacarry.

 John Strowger was a Metropolitan Police Officer who volunteered for the Commandos.
 In 1939 he was a Police Constable serving at Croydon Police Station, London.
 Post war member of the Commando Association.

-Corporal John Tanner was killed in action on 15 April 1945 during operations at Lake Comacchio, Italy.
+Corporal John Tanner was killed in action on 15 April 1945 at Lake Comacchio, Italy.
 The previous year on 20 March 1944 he was wounded (recovered) during operations in Italy.

 Published in The Scotsman 15 January 1943.